-Manslaughter by Negligence- The killing of another person through gross negligence.
+Manslaughter by Negligence- The killing of another person through

-Murder and Non-negligent Manslaughter- The willful (non-negligent) killing of one human being by another.
+Murder and Non-negligent Manslaughter- The willful (non-negligent) killing of one human being by another

-Motor Vehicle Theft - The theft or attempted theft of a motor vehicle.
+Motor Vehicle Theft-The theft or attempted theft of a motor vehicle.
 (Classify as motor vehicle theft all cases where automobiles are taken by persons not having lawful access even though the vehicles are later abandoned including joy riding).

-Robbery-The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force, violence, and/or causing the victim fear dealing with weapon offenses, regulatory in nature, such as: manufacture, sale, or possession of deadly weapons; carrying deadly weapons, concealed or openly; furnishing deadly weapons to minors; aliens possessing deadly weapons; all attempts to commit any of the aforementioned.
+Robbery-The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force, violence, and/or causing the victim fear.